 10 And Azariah the high priest, from the family of Zadok, replied, “Since the people began bringing their gifts to the Lord’s Temple, we have had enough to eat and plenty to spare.
 The Lord has blessed his people, and all this is left over.”

 11 Hezekiah ordered that storerooms be prepared in the Temple of the Lord.
-When this was done,12 the people faithfully brought all the tithes and gifts to the Temple.
+When this was done,12 the people faithfully brought all the gifts, tithes, and other items dedicated for use in the Temple.
 Conaniah the Levite was put in charge, assisted by his brother Shimei.13 The supervisors under them were Jehiel, Azaziah, Nahath, Asahel, Jerimoth, Jozabad, Eliel, Ismakiah, Mahath, and Benaiah.
 These appointments were made by King Hezekiah and Azariah, the chief official in the Temple of God.

 14 Kore son of Imnah the Levite, who was the gatekeeper at the East Gate, was put in charge of distributing the voluntary offerings given to God, the gifts, and the things that had been dedicated to the Lord.15 His faithful assistants were Eden, Miniamin, Jeshua, Shemaiah, Amariah, and Shecaniah.
 They distributed the gifts among the families of priests in their towns by their divisions, dividing the gifts fairly among old and young alike.16 They distributed the gifts to all males three years old or older, regardless of their place in the genealogical records.
 The distribution went to all who would come to the Lord’s Temple to perform their daily duties according to their divisions.17 They distributed gifts to the priests who were listed by their families in the genealogical records, and to the Levites twenty years old or older who were listed according to their jobs and their divisions.18 Food allotments were also given to the families of all those listed in the genealogical records, including their little babies, wives, sons, and daughters.
 For they had all been faithful in purifying themselves.